open-telemetry/opamp-spec/specification.md

 correctly processes them then such compression is safe and the Server should always have the correct latest status of the Agent.

-However, it is possible that the Agent and Server lose the synchronization and the Agent believes the Server has the latest data while in reality the Server doesn't.
-This is possible for example if the Server is restarted while the Agent keeps running and sends AgentToServer messages, which the Server does not receive because it is temporarily down.
+However, it is possible that the Client and Server lose the synchronization and the Client believes the Server has the latest data while in reality the Server doesn't.
+This is possible for example if the Server is restarted while the Client keeps running and sends AgentToServer messages, which the Server does not receive because it is temporarily down.

 In order to detect this situation and recover from it, the AgentToServer message contains a sequence_num field.
-The field is an integer number that is incremented every time the Agent has a new AgentToServer message to send.
+The field is an integer number that is incremented every time the Client has a new AgentToServer message to send.

 When the Server receives an AgentToServer message sequence_num field value that is not exactly by one greater than the previously received sequence_num value then the Server